canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 ```

-You may have also received an email message from Circle CI notifying you about the successful execution, and another from the store notifying you about the new snap.
+You may have also received an email message from CircleCI notifying you about the successful execution, and another from the store notifying you about the new snap.

 Congratulations!
 Now you can spread the word and tell everybody to help you test your app by running a single command: